 The law counts any transaction that merely uses an American bank.
 Money from international sponsors, reportedly including Adidas and Warner, entered accounts at large lenders in the United States, and that alone was enough to open the door.

-The centre of the inquiry is a company called TourProdEnter LLC, which acted as the collection agent for the association’s commercial contracts.
-Argentine reporting places at least two hundred and sixty million dollars of association revenue in its hands.
+The centre of the inquiry is a company called TourProdEnter LLC.
+It acted as the collection agent for the association’s commercial contracts, and Argentine reporting places at least $260m of revenue in its hands.

-Of that sum, around fifty-seven million was distributed to companies and individuals whose economic justification does not emerge clearly from the banking records examined.
-That is roughly a fifth of everything that passed through.
+Of that sum, around $57m was distributed to companies and individuals.
+Their economic justification does not emerge clearly from the banking records examined, and that is roughly a fifth of everything that passed through.

 Prosecutors are said to be reconstructing the chain of funds handled by the firm’s owner, a former legislator and businessman, and his wife.
 Investigators have taken testimony from Guillermo Tofoni, a businessman who has previously accused the association of corruption.